CashScript/cashscript/website/docs/basics/cli.md

 ---
-title: Command Line Interface
+title: Compiler
 ---

+The CashScript compiler is called `cashc` and is used to compile CashScript `.cash` contract files into `.json` artifact files.
+These artifact files can be used to instantiate a CashScript contract with the help of the CashScript SDK.
+For more information on this artifact format refer to [Artifacts](/docs/language/artifacts).

+## Command Line Interface

 The `cashc` command line interface is used to compile CashScript `.cash` files into `.json` artifact files.
-These artifacts can be imported and used by the JavaScript SDK or other libraries / applications that use CashScript.
-For more information on this artifact format refer to [Artifacts](/docs/language/artifacts).

-## Installation
+### Installation
 You can use `npm` to install the `cashc` command line tool globally.

 ```bash
 npm install -g cashc
 ```

-## Usage
+### CLI Usage
 The `cashc` CLI tool can be used to compile `.cash` files to JSON artifact files.

 ```bash